 - Your spouse who is incapable of self-care and lives with you for more than half the year

-To claim the credit, other criteria must be met.
+To claim the credit, other criteria have to be met.

 - You can’t use a caregiver who is a spouse or parent of the child, your child under 19 years of age or another of your dependents.

-- Each qualifying dependent and child must have a Social Security number added to your return.
+- Each qualifying dependent has to have a Social Security number.

-- You must provide the name, address and Social Security number of your caregiver.
+- You have to provide the name, address and Social Security number of your caregiver.

 For 2021, the American Rescue Plan brings significant changes to the amount and way that the Child and Dependent Care Credit can be claimed.
 The plan increases the amount of expense eligible for the credit, relaxes the credit reduction due to income levels, and also makes it fully refundable.
 This means that, unlike in other years, you can still get the credit even if you don’t owe taxes.

 - The amount of qualifying expenses increases from $3,000 to $8,000 for one qualifying person and from $6,000 to $16,000 for two or more qualifying individuals